SpineEventEngine/config/scripts/dokka/README.md

 ### Description

 This directory contains a script and serves as a workspace for it.
 The script generates and publishes Dokka documentation for 'old'(`<2.0.0`) releases of Spine projects.
 Documentation is published to the `gh-pages` branch of the target repository.
-The script works with the repository over HTTPS, so if you are not authenticated in `git`, you will be prompted to do so using a username and a personal access token.

 ### Important details

-- Documentation is generated using [this configuration](../../buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
+- Documentation is generated using [this configuration](https://github.com/SpineEventEngine/config/blob/master/buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
 - It is assumed that 'old' releases of Spine projects use Java 8.
+- The script works with the repository over HTTPS, so if you are not authenticated in `git`, you will be prompted to do so using a username and a personal access token.

 ### Prerequisites